Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 But when you falter and fail to meet its needs, the plant stops producing such showy leaves.
 It can even (gasp) produce long, weak vines that stretch for feet on end, creating a scraggly-looking plant.
 And no monstera parent plant wants that.

-So, what causes such leggy growth, how do you play a part in this, and how can you stop this growth in its tracks?
+So, what causes such leggy growth in your monstera, how do you play a part in this, and how can you stop this growth in its tracks?

 Once the problem is identified, you need to take steps to fix it.
 For example if the light is inadequate, move it to partial light.